reduxframework/redux-framework/README.md

 WordPress options framework which uses the [WordPress Settings API](http://codex.wordpress.org/Settings_API "WordPress Settings API"), Custom Error/Validation Handling, Custom Field/Validation Types, and import/export functionality.

+## REDUX v4 BETA NOW PUBLIC AND READY FOR TESTING!

+The public beta for Redux v4 is now available!
+You can find it here: https://github.com/reduxframework/redux-framework-4

+A couple of things.

+    1. Please review carefully the READ ME text posted on the repository.
+That information is very important and may answer many questions ahead of time.

+    2. Please do NOT post issues about Redux v4 in THIS repo.
+Please use the issue tracker via the link above.

+Have fun!

 ## Posting Guidelines for issues and questions ##
 When using our Issue Tracker, you may ask questions where you may be a bit lost or need help understanding the documentation.
 If, however, you find a bug we require you to read and provide the information contained in our [Contributing Guidelines](https://github.com/ReduxFramework/redux-framework/blob/master/CONTRIBUTING.md).
 If you do not provide this information, we will request it before we can support you.